percona/pmm-doc/docs/deploy/server/ami.md

        --key-name SSH-KEYNAME
     ```

+    !!! alert alert-info "Note"
-    **NOTE**: Providing the public SSH key is optional.
+        Providing the public SSH key is optional.
 Specify it if you want SSH access to PMM Server.

 2. Set a name for the instance using the `create-tags` command.
 For example: